CoffeeAndCode/jonknapp.com/_posts/2013-01-05-hello-jekyll.md

 ---
 layout: post
 title: Hello Jekyll
+description: Enough!
+I yelled shaking my fist at the ceiling of the coffee shop.
+My website is completely out of date and does a horrible job representing my skills as a developer.
+2013 is the year for change.
 ---

 **"Enough!"** I yelled shaking my fist at the ceiling of the coffee shop.